• Skip to primary navigation

 • Coconut Mexican Wedding Cookies

-How do you Make Mexican Wedding Cookies?
+How to Make Mexican Wedding Cookies - Ingredients

 Despite their delicate good looks, Mexican Wedding Cookies are shockingly easy to make.
 There aren’t a ton of ingredients and no difficult techniques to master.
 The hardest part is waiting for the dough to chill before baking them.